Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/files.md

 2. Enter a **Source Name**.

-3. For **URL**, enter the URL path of the file to be replicated.

-  > * When connecting to a file located in **Google Drive**, please note that you need to utilize the Download URL format: *https://drive.google.com/uc?export=download&id=[DRIVE_FILE_ID]*. `[DRIVE_FILE_ID]` should be replaced with the unique string found in the Share URL specific to Google Drive.
-You can find the Share URL by visiting *https://drive.google.com/file/d/[DRIVE_FILE_ID]/view?usp=sharing*.

-  > * When connecting to a file using **Azure Blob Storage**, please note that we account for the base URL.
-Therefore, you should only need to include the path to your specific file (eg `container/file.csv`).

-4. For **File Format**, select the format of the file to replicate from the dropdown menu
+3. For **File Format**, select the format of the file to replicate from the dropdown menu

   > Warning: some formats may be experimental.
 Please refer to the table of supported formats below.